 Flanderization: In the main show, Max is a tough bouncer who occasionally shows a softer side.
 In the spin off, the softer side is all that's left.

 Foreshadowing: Done quite well with the fire inspector's visit, which foreshadows the club being burned down at the end of series 1.
 It also explains why there were no smoke alarms when the club was set on fire.

 Inspirationally Disadvantaged: Not at all the case with Brian, whose struggles to get around and get things done aren't glossed over but who's rude, abrasive and only ever mentions his disability to get his way or derail an argument.

 Loads and Loads of Characters: For a twelve - episode Brit Com, anyway.
-There's Brian, Jerry, Max, Paddy, Ray Von, Holy Mary, Kenny, Les, Marion (or Joyce in series 2) Alan and Spencer (and those are just the club staff).
+There's Brian, Jerry, Max, Paddy, Ray Von, Holy Mary, Kenny, Young Kenny, Les, Alan, Ant & Dec, Marion, Joyce and Spencer (and those are just the club staff).

 Oh Crap: Den Perry in the last episode of season two when he realizes he's been manipulated into an Engineered Public Confession by Brian.
 He tries giving the audience his typical smug smirk, but it's looking very watery at that point.

 Once an Episode: In the first series, something gets stolen from the club in every episode.

 Also, at the end of every episode there's an audition by an appalingly bad or inappropriate act, which is dismissed with a loud 'Next!'.